 Most travel policies offer a trial period called the “free look” period.
 This is a short period of time after the plan is purchased that allows you to continue to examine your insurance plan to make sure it meets your needs.
 If you decide that the insurance plan doesn’t work for you, you can cancel the policy and receive a full refund as long as it’s within the free look period.

 Travel insurance is one of the more affordable types of insurance, as it is insuring a specific, one-time event.
 Therefore, there are no ongoing payments, and it won’t break the bank when you’re already spending money for a vacation worth insuring.

-According to most insurance companies, there are several factors that determine the premium of the travel insurance, such as the age of the travelers, the cost of the trip, the number of travelers, and even the length of the trip.
-Typically, the average cost of travel insurance will be between four and 10 percent of the total cost of the vacation, based on the aforementioned issues.
+According to most insurance companies, there are several factors that determine the premium of a policy, such as the age of the travelers, the cost of the trip, the number of travelers, and even the length of the trip.
+Typically, the average cost will be between four and 10 percent of the total cost of the vacation, based on the aforementioned issues.

 Imagine you have booked the dream of a lifetime.
 Maybe you’re traveling to Australia for two weeks.
 Perhaps you booked a cruise to Greece and Italy.
 Wherever you are going, you spent around $10,000 for this vacation for you and your loved ones.
 Then, suddenly, you get sick the day before you plan to leave.

 With coverage, you can be reimbursed for your vacation and schedule it for another time.
 Without the insurance, not only do you miss your bucket list vacation, you’re out $10,000 as well.

 Also, be sure to know the tax laws in your area: you may be able to deduct some of your travel insurance related expenses if your travel is for work and you’re self-employed or own a business.

 - Best For:Frequent travelerssecurely through Arch RoamRight Travel Insurance's website